CQCL/Qermit/README.md

 `qermit` is a python module for running error-mitigation protocols on quantum processors using the [pytket](https://docs.quantinuum.com/tket) quantum computing toolkit.

-This repo constraints API documentation, a user manual for getting started with `qermit` and source code.
+This repo contains API documentation, a user manual for getting started with `qermit` and source code.

 ## Getting Started